lukearend/robustness/README.md

-# robust
+# robustness
-training nets to study robustness to perturbations
+Training DNNs to study robustness to perturbations.